This Chicken Wonton Nacho Salad is a delicious spin on taco salad with a super simple, tasty sriracha-mayo dressing. It's the perfect lunch!

 - Wonton wrappers – egg roll wrappers can also be used in place of wonton wrappers but the texture will be different.

 - Coleslaw – use any coleslaw mix of your choice or your favourite greens as a base

-- Red cabbage (optional – replace with any veggie of your choice)
+- Red cabbage – replace with any veggies of your choice.

-- Carrots (optional – replace with any veggie of your choice)
+- Carrots – replace with any veggies of your choice.

 - Romaine lettuce – iceberg lettuce, mixed greens or another leafy green can also be used.

 - Scallions – green onions are a great substitute or you can leave out altogether.